elastic/rally/docs/advanced.rst

                 yield DefaultTrackPreparator.prepare_docs, params

-In this case, you can see by default we do nothing here for ``on_after_load_track`` to mutate the track, but yield a tuple of the ``prepare_docs`` function and its parameters for each corpus in the track ``corpora``.
-After this is called, these tuples are given to each TrackProcessor worker actor to be executed in parallel.
+In this case, you can see by default we do nothing here for ``on_after_load_track`` to mutate the track, but yield a tuple of the ``prepare_docs`` function and a dict of its args for each corpus in the track ``corpora``.
+The ``DocumentSetPreparator`` class referenced has code which checks to see if data is already available locally, otherwise it resolves, downloads, and decompresses specified corpora files.
+After this is called, these tuples are given to each
+TrackProcessor worker actor to be executed in parallel.
+In a custom track processor, the callable and its parameters are arbitrary, and should be defined to your specific needs.

 .. note::
     By default, Rally creates 1 TrackProcessor worker process for each CPU on the machine where Rally is invoked.
 To override this behavior, you can use the